As a part of the CENTURY 21 MVP agency, our services include coverage of Gatlinburg real estate, where you can find many fantastic listings.

-Whether you are buying a permanent home, a retirement home, or investment property, your Great Smoky Mountain vacation cabin is waiting for you to discover.
+Whether you are buying a permanent home, a retirement home, or investment property, your Great Smoky Mountain vacation cabin is waiting for you.

 Search for Gatlinburg cabins and homes to find your next home or investment.
 As always, we are at your service.

 With the establishment of the Great Smoky Mountains State Park in 1934, vacationing tourists began to supplement the area's economy.
-Progress was slow in the depression recovery period leading up World War II.
+Progress was slow in the depression recovery period leading up to World War II.
 When the war ended, visitors returned in large numbers.
-Incorporated in 1945, Gatlinburg has since grown into a four-season vacation spot and conference center.
-It has approximately 4000 permanent residents, but millions of visitors every year.
+Incorporated in 1945, Gatlinburg has since grown into a four-season vacation destination and conference hub.
+It has approximately 4000 permanent residents, but millions of visitors each year.

-The small town of Gatlinburg and its surrounding area has expanded to meet the demands of tourists, as well as permanent residents.
+The small town of Gatlinburg and its surrounding area has expanded to meet the demands of tourists and permanent residents.

-Located at the boundary of the Great Smoky Mountains National Park (the most visited park in America), Gatlinburg is known as the Gateway to the Smokies.
+Located at the Great Smoky Mountains National Park boundary, Gatlinburg is known as the Gateway to the Smokies.

 Gatlinburg is conveniently located on US441, 35 minutes from I-40 by 441 and TN 66.
 Gatlinburg is 35 minutes to Douglas Lake.